Police Records Check

 2. Is the records check free?

-- Records checks are free for people who are volunteering with us, but you must have a letter from us.
+- Records checks for people who are volunteering with us have a nominal fee if you have a letter from us.
 You will be prompted to attach the letter as you go through the process on the website.
+Once you have the receipt, please forward to us and we will reibimburse you for the cost.
 If you don’t have the letter, do not apply online until you get one from us - contact firstname.lastname@example.org.

 3. How long is a records check valid for?